arshadrayyan/Python-Flask/README.md

 # BadRequestError

 The Error message will display when the User Enters the name with numbers it will Display the Following Error.
 (Error Code 400).

+# Forbidden

+The Error message will display when the User Enters the name with numbers it will Display the Following Error.
+(Error Code 403).